blockchainsllc/in3/examples/java/README.md

 ## Building

-In order to run those examples, you only need a c-compiler (gcc or clang) and curl installed.
+In order to run those examples, you only need a Java SDK installed.

 ```
 ./build.sh